Sidney Godolphin, 1st Earl of Godolphin: Exclusion and revolution

-Although he voted for the Exclusion Bill in 1680, which, if successfully enacted, would have prevented the Catholic Duke of York from assuming the throne, he continued in office after the dismissal of Sunderland, and in September 1684, he was created Baron Godolphin of Rialton and succeeded Rochester as First Lord of the Treasury.
+Although he voted for the Exclusion Bill in 1680, which, if successfully enacted, would have prevented the Catholic Duke of York from assuming the throne, Godolphin continued in office after the dismissal of Sunderland, and in September 1684, he was created Baron Godolphin of Rialton and succeeded Rochester as First Lord of the Treasury.
 After the accession of James II, he was made chamberlain to the queen, Mary of Modena, and, along with Rochester and Sunderland, enjoyed the king's special confidence.
 In 1687 he was named commissioner of the treasury.
 Although Parliament had voted to grant James II £6,000,000, Godolphin was involved in the payment of approximately £125,000 to James II by Louis XIV in return for James's support for Louis.
-The historian David Ogg has written, "James and his two ministers, Rochester and Godolphin, were prepared to barter the independence of England for a sum little more than a sixtieth part of that granted by the national legislature".
+The historian David Ogg wrote critically that "James and his two ministers, Rochester and Godolphin, were prepared to barter the independence of England for a sum little more than a sixtieth part of that granted by the national legislature".
+However, secret subsidies had also been paid to Charles II in the past, and according to Antonia Fraser, their acceptance was not "the national scandal it would be today".
+While the purpose of such funds was clearly to circumvent the control of Parliament over the monarch, "Whig leaders [...] allowed themselves to receive similar payments" from Louis XIV.

-He was present at the birth of the Old Pretender, but during the ensuing controversy as to whether or not the birth was genuine, he said diplomatically that he had no useful information to contribute, as he was too far from the bed to see anything.
-He was one of the council of five appointed by King James to represent him in London when James went to battle after the landing of William of Orange in England, and he, along with Lord Halifax and Lord Nottingham, was afterwards appointed a commissioner to negotiate with the prince.
-On the accession of William, he obtained only the third seat at the treasury board but was in control of affairs.
-He retired in March 1690 but was recalled in November and appointed first lord.
+Godolphin was present at the birth of the Old Pretender, but during the ensuing controversy over whether or not the birth was genuine, he diplomatically stated that he had no useful information to contribute, as he claimed to have been too far from the bed to see anything.
+He was one of the council of five appointed by James II to represent him in London when James left the capital to lead his army after William of Orange and his forces invaded England.
+Afterwards, he was appointed a commissioner to negotiate with the prince, along with Lord Halifax and Lord Nottingham.
+On the accession of William III, Godolphin obtained only the third seat at the treasury board, but was still in control of affairs.
+He retired in March 1690, but was recalled in November and appointed First Lord of the Treasury once again.